26%, on Alternative Minimum Taxable Income (AMTI) up to

 taxpayer.
 The AMT Advisor is a professional tax accountant with extensive

-return preparation experience, able to assist you with the preparation of AMT tax forms and the calculation of specific items.
+return preparation experience, able to assist you with the preparation of AMT tax forms and the calculation of specific items for the forms.

 Answers to your questions about incentive stock options and the